UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 >
 >
 > > ## solution
 > > The span tag indicates the inline text of a document.
-If you provide the extra `/a` (which is the anchor element) you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking it to a bio webpage, but without the hyperlink (href) attribute, we will only get the text.
+If you provide the extra `/a` (anchor element) you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking it to a bio webpage, but without the hyperlink (href) attribute, we will only get the text.
 Including `[1]` or not does not change the outcome because there is only one division class within the division block-level for each of the faculty profiles.
 > >
 > >![Jewish Studies Scraper with 4 paths leading to the same result]({{ page.root }}/fig/Image8.png)
 > {: .solution}